 Playing out very similarly to Super Mario 64, but going unanimously beyond the quality of Super Mario Sunshine, it involves simply traversing each stage of the game to collect as many stars as possible, and thereby ultimately reaching the last boss.
 There are a good few stars to have to collect with the added incentive of being able to play as Luigi once this is done, and then being given additional objectives afterward.
 There is also a ton of new power-ups for players to take advantage of in order to progress through the game, such as the ability to transform into a bee, or even one of the boos.

 Controls – 9.5/10

 Normally, when video games try to incorporate a new or unique control scheme, it usually becomes a question of trial error, such as in Lair or Sunset Overdrive.
-But it’s surprising to see how little issues there are in Super Mario Galaxy is, considering how different and off-the-wall it is compared to not only other Mario games before it, but other video games in general.
+But it’s surprising to see how few issues there are in Super Mario Galaxy is, considering how different and off-the-wall it is compared to not only other Mario games before it but other video games in general.
 There are one or two issues regarding the camera angle, but they don’t become anywhere near enough of a problem to render the game unplayable by any means.

 Lifespan – 6/10